-On April 17, 1976, a week after Helmer Dahl completes his album of polkas and pop standards – Sonobeat's final release, Toe-Tapping Tunes – pop and folk singer-songwriter Michele Murphy cuts the final four songs recorded by Sonobeat and its co-founder Bill Josey Sr. Michele's session at Sonobeat's Blue Hole Sounds studio in Liberty Hill, Texas, brings to an end Sonobeat's nine-year run as Central Texas' most prolific record label of the era.
+On April 17, 1976, a week after Helmer Dahl completed his album of polkas and pop standards – Sonobeat's final release, Toe-Tapping Tunes – pop and folk singer-songwriter Michele Murphy cut the final four songs recorded by Sonobeat and its co-founder Bill Josey Sr. Michele's session at Sonobeat's Blue Hole Sounds studio in Liberty Hill, Texas, brought an end to Sonobeat's nine-year run as Central Texas' most prolific record label of the era.
 Read more.

 Ernie Gammage, co-founder of both groups.
 During his career, Ernie also has been in many other hot Central Texas bands, including The Fabulous Chevelles, Ernie Sky and the K-Tels, Plum Nelly, and the NewMatics.

 Where did Sonobeat producer Bill Josey Sr. record the Country Nu-Notes?